AlgoMaster Logo

 Intuition

-Instead of building the string from the rightmost character and reversing, we can use recursion to handle the "higher" digits first.
-The idea is: before appending the current character, recursively process the remaining quotient.
-This naturally builds the string left to right.
+Instead of building the string from the rightmost character and reversing, recursion can handle the higher-order digits first.
+Before appending the current character, recursively process the remaining quotient.
+Because the recursive call runs before the append, the higher-order characters land in the string ahead of the current one, so the result comes out in left-to-right order.

 Algorithm